Orakandi Thakur Bari

 Orakandi Thakur Bari (Bangla: ওড়াকান্দি ঠাকুর বাড়ি) is a pilgrimage for Matua Community in Bangladesh.
 It is popularly known for the birthplace of Sri Sri Harichand Thakur, founder of the Matua Community and his son Sri Sri Guruchand Thakur, a social reformer.
 Matua Movement, a reforming movement for the upliftment of backward community started in about 1860.
-The place comes to the limelight after Indian Prime Minister Narendra Modi visited here in 28 March 2021.
+The place comes to the limelight after Indian Prime Minister Narendra Modi visited here on 28 March 2021.